-On Tuesday, February 9, National Humanities Center president and director Robert Newman joined Lloyd Kramer from the University of North Carolina at Chapel Hill and Victoria Gallagher from North Carolina State University to discuss the humanities’ future as part of a town hall meeting.
+On Tuesday, February 9, National Humanities Center president and director Robert D. Newman joined Lloyd Kramer from the University of North Carolina at Chapel Hill and Victoria Gallagher from North Carolina State University to discuss the humanities’ future as part of a town hall meeting.
 The event, held at Quail Ridge Books in Raleigh, NC, and moderated by retired philosophy professor Clay Stalnaker, drew an engaged crowd who challenged the participants about the role of the humanities in an environment that has become increasingly concerned with financial outcomes from academic activities, technologically-focused, and oriented toward the concerns of the individual rather than the common good.

 Drawing on examples from the writings of Thucydides, the sermons of Martin Luther King, Jr., the plays of Samuel Beckett and many, many others, Newman, Kramer, and Gallagher insisted on the humanities importance for addressing the complex challenges of the twenty-first century, for preparing students for life regardless of their academic interests and professional aspirations, and especially for leaders and citizens in a democratic society.

 Victoria J. Gallagher is professor of communications at NCSU and was formerly associate dean of academic affairs for NCSU’s College of Humanities and Social Sciences.
 Dr. Gallagher’s primary area of scholarship is rhetorical criticism of civil rights-related discourse, commemorative sites (museums and memorials), visual and material culture, and public art.
 She is the principle investigator of the Virtual Martin Luther King Project, an interdisciplinary initiative creating an immersive, multimedia experience of a speech by Dr. King at White Rock Baptist Church in Durham, NC.